DeepakZunzunkar/Hibernate-demo3/README.md

 - save() operation cascades the associated instances if the association is mapped with ` cascade="save-update"`
 - persist() operation cascades the associated instances if the association is mapped with ` cascade="persist"`

+#### Get Vs Load
+>Both are from Session interface, and we will call them as session.get() & session.load() Both will be use for retrieving the object (a row) from the database.

+ - Get Method return the persistent instance of the given entity class with the given identifier, or null if there is no such persistent instance.
+ 	If the instance is already associated with the session, return that instance.
+This method never returns an uninitialized instance.
+ - Get Method fallow Eager loading means it will hit the database immediately and returns the original object.
+ - Load also return the persistent instance of the given entity class with the given identifier,assuming that the instance exists .
+   This method might return a proxied instance that is initialized on-demand, when a non-identifier method is accessed. when we retrieve an instance that non-existence in db then it will throw an error  ObjectNotFoundException